mpiwg-abi/.github/profile/README.md

 It also includes the topic of launchers (i.e. `mpirun` and `mpiexec`), although this problem is largely independent of the ABI issue itself (and is already solved by launchers like `srun`).

-The chair of the working group is Jeff Hammond.
+The chairs of the working group are Jeff Hammond and Quincey Koziol.